MadibaGroup/2024-zkFBA/K Drafts/Note for constraints/vanishing_notes.md

 ---

 ## 5. Surplus and Tie-Breaking
-### 5.1 Naming collision: two different things are both called "Surplus"

-- 'surplusB = DepthB − Min', 'surplusA = DepthA − Min' — these are the **leftover volume on each side at the clearing price**, used for Phase-3 pro-rata rationing of the long side.
+- 'surplusB = DepthB − Min', 'surplusA = DepthA − Min', these are the **leftover volume on each side at the clearing price**, used for Phase-3 pro-rata rationing of the long side.
 These are exactly $K(X), L(X)$ from 2.1 above.
-- `Surplus(X) := AccA(X) − AccB(X)` — the **net imbalance between the two sides**, used for the Phase-2 tie-break.
+- `Surplus(X) := AccA(X) − AccB(X)`, the **net imbalance between the two sides**, used for the Phase-2 tie-break.

 These are conceptually different quantities reused under the same name.
-Renaming for clarity: keeping **`SurpA(X)`/`SurpB(X)`** exclusively for the pro-rata leftover quantities ($K$/$L$), and using **`Delta(X)`** exclusively for the tie-break imbalance — which also matches the literal `Delta (Δ)` column header already used in the example table.
+Renaming for clarity: keeping **`SurpA(X)`/`SurpB(X)`** exclusively for the pro-rata leftover quantities ($K$/$L$), and using **`Delta(X)`** exclusively for the tie-break imbalance, which also matches the literal `Delta (Δ)` column header already used in the example table.

-### 5.2 Sign convention

 The *sign* of the imbalance is what Phase 3 uses to decide which side is short and which is long (and therefore which side's IO orders are eligible).
 If this feeds into IO-eligibility logic downstream, the flipped sign would route IO orders to the wrong side. ($Delta(X) := AccB(X) - AccA(X)$).

 ### 5.3 The signed imbalance can't be bit-decomposed directly

 Both `Vflr` and the "Valley Proof" (`Vsurp`) bit-decompose `Surplus(X)` directly.
-But `Surplus(X) = AccA(X)-AccB(X)` is a **signed** quantity — within the plateau it's typically positive on one side of the true clearing price and negative on the other (it crosses zero exactly where the tie-break should land).
+But `Surplus(X) = AccA(X)-AccB(X)` is a **signed** quantity, within the plateau it's typically positive on one side of the true clearing price and negative on the other (it crosses zero exactly where the tie-break should land).
 Bit-decomposition only proves a value is non-negative and bounded; applying it directly to a value that's legitimately negative at some valid points will make the proof **fail at those points even though the auctioneer is being honest**, the same modular-wraparound problem the "Half-Field Equator" logic was built to avoid for the raw order columns, just re-introduced here for the tie-break column.

 So: In example tables, the column `Delta` is **not** `AccA − AccB`, it's `Bid Surplus + Ask Surplus`.
 Checking the numbers (`Plateau necessity...md`, price 90: $SurpB=300, SurpA=0$, Delta listed = $300$; price 100: $SurpB=0,SurpA=700$, Delta listed = $700$) confirms:
 $$Delta(X) = SurpB(X) + SurpA(X) = K(X)+L(X) = |AccA(X)-AccB(X)|$$
-This is automatically non-negative — because exactly one of $K,L$ is zero at every tick (proven already by $V_{KL}$ in 2) and the other equals the true absolute gap, with **no extra sign-bit or range-check machinery needed beyond what 2.1 already adds.**
+This is automatically non-negative, because exactly one of $K,L$ is zero at every tick (proven already by $V_{KL}$ in 2) and the other equals the true absolute gap, with **no extra sign-bit or range-check machinery needed beyond what 2.1 already adds.**

 **so:**
 $$V_{Delta,def}(X) := Delta(X) - \big(SurpA(X)+SurpB(X)\big) = 0$$